caprica/vlcj/README.md

 as some generally unwieldy individual classes containing literally thousands of lines of code.
 Keeping the API fixed for those almost ten years also locked in some long-standing architectural issues that simply could not be resolved.

-THe decision to break backwards compatibility with the vlcj-3 API was not taken lightly, but the results have been worth it.
+The decision to break backwards compatibility with the vlcj-3 API was not taken lightly, but the results have been worth it.
 All legacy architectural issues have been resolved, the giant god-classes have been factored to more manageable chunks, and ongoing maintenance will be much easier.